 - Use people’s name, not generic pronouns, during conversation to help those with dementia process who you are talking about.

 - Avoid distractions such as a television or radio on in the room.

-- Be patient.
-It may take your loved one a few minutes to process and answer your question.
-And, you may not understand what they are trying to communicate to you.
-This can lead to both of you being frustrated.
+- It may take your loved one a few minutes to process and answer questions.
+In turn, you may not understand what they are trying to tell you.
+This can lead to frustration for both of you.
 Be patient and empathetic.
-Let them know it is okay.

-- Don’t talk as if your loved one is not in the room.
-Speak as if your loved one understands everything you are saying.
+- Don’t talk as if those with dementia are not in the room.
+Speak as if they understand everything you are saying.

-- Keep trying.
+- Lastly, keep trying.
 There will be good days and bad days but continue to be patient and empathetic.

 Are a caregiver for a loved one with dementia?
 Caregivers by WholeCare offers personalized care plans for families wherever they may be on their dementia journey.
 Give us a call at 615-422-7549 to find out how we can build opportunities for respite and peace of mind into your life.